 Since you are probably providing your own energy and are off the grid, then electric fences might be a good choice.
 However, you should know that we have no idea whether or not solar panels – or, more accurately, the batteries required– can survive an EMP event.

-Whether you’re trying to protect your property from 2 legged or 4 legged predators, you should also consider traps such as signs, punji traps, trip wires, deadfall traps and more.
+You may also consider traps such as signs, punji traps, trip wires, deadfall traps and more.

 Get One or More Dogs